-As Rising Star of her country, she won several prizes in youth national competitions in Mexico.
+She won several prizes in youth national competitions in Mexico.
 She won the 1.
 Prize of the National Competition Sala Chopin and was scholarship student of the Education Department of Austria.
 She studied at the Academy of Music and Dramatic Arts in Vienna by Prof. Michael Krist and graduated with Master Degree.

 She has been soloist with different orchestras in Mexico and Austria.
 The critic of the News of Upper Austria says about her interpretation of Tschaikowsky Concert n.
 1: “it was fulminant… her brilliant touch goes from the most lyrical delicacy to the most powerful tone” (M. Wruss).
 The Chopin International Competition in Warsaw puts a start in her international performance career.
 She has performed in many different Music Festivals in Europe, Mexico, Northamerica and Lebanon.